SetsunaMajor/Team7/README.md

 - **attack()**
   + Type: `() -> Bool`
-  + Description: Need to add description.
+  + Description: Test to see if pacman is in range.
+It will return that methods results.

 ### 4.3 Map Class
 - **move(String name, Location loc, Type type)**
   + Type: `(String name, Location loc, Type type) -> Bool`
-  + Description: Need to add description.
+  + Description: with the given paramters will try to see if it is possible to make a move.

 - **getLoc(Location loc)**
   + Type: `(Location loc) -> HashSet<Type>`